-- (a) No substitutes will be appointed for Licensing and Control Committee 'B' or any of its Sub-Committees; - (b) Substitutes may only substitute for Members of the same political party except where a substitution is necessary for the Committee to operate effectively, and the political group does not have sufficient membership to appoint a substitute, or the substitute is not able to attend.
-In these circumstances the Director for Communities may, having regard to the rules of political proportionality, and in consultation with the Member who is unable to attend, remotely or otherwise, invite any other Member who has been designated as a substitute for that Committee, to attend, remotely or otherwise, the Committee or Sub-Committee: - (c) Substitutes must be identified at the time of their appointment, but this can be by: - appointing 'all Members' as substitutes for a particular Committee; or - appointing named Members as substitutes for a particular Committee.
+- (a) No substitutes will be appointed for Licensing Committee or any of its Sub-Committees when dealing with Licensing Act 2003 and Gambling Act 2005 applications; - (b) Substitutes may only substitute for Members of the same political party except where a substitution is necessary for the Committee to operate effectively, and the political group does not have sufficient membership to appoint a substitute, or the substitute is not able to attend.
+In these circumstances the Director for Communities may, having regard to the rules of political proportionality, and in consultation with the Member who is unable to attend, remotely or otherwise, invite any other Member who has been designated as a substitute for that Committee, to attend, remotely or otherwise, the Committee or Sub-Committee; - (c) Substitutes must be identified at the time of their appointment, but this can be by: - appointing 'all Members' as substitutes for a particular Committee; or - appointing named Members as substitutes for a particular Committee.